man in his 40s doing a beginner workout at home in a living room

 The “Too Much Too Soon” Workout Mistake (How to Fix It)

 There is a moment most of us know well.
 You wake up on a Monday morning, look in the mirror, and decide — enough is enough.
 Today is the day.
-You are going to get back in shape.
-You are fired up, motivated, and ready to do whatever it takes.
+You are going to figure out how to start working out, and this time you are actually going to do it.
+You are fired up, motivated, and ready to go all-in.

-So you lace up your shoes, head outside, and go all-in.
+So you lace up your shoes, head outside, and do exactly that.
 An hour of cardio.
 A full set of push-ups, sit-ups, maybe some weights if you have them.
 You are exhausted by the end, but it feels incredible.
 You feel like a completely different person.

 And then Thursday arrives.